-DENVER (June 26) – Seventy-seven Seattle University student-athletes have earned Academic All-WAC honors, the conference announced Tuesday.
+DENVER (June 26) – Seventy-eight Seattle University student-athletes have earned Academic All-WAC honors, the conference announced Tuesday.
 The list includes Redhawks competing in spring sports, along with freshmen and transfers for the 2017-18 year.

 To be eligible for the honor, a student-athlete must have completed at least one academic year, have at least a 3.2 cumulative grade-point average and have participated in at least 50 percent of the team’s contests.